Costa Rica Explorations has begun to offer two unique student travel programs based on the desires of our travel partners.

 Day 9 – Guayabo National Monument, Acquires Waterfall & Farewell Dinner

 Today the group will travel to Guayabo National Monument to tour the largest indigenous ruins in the country.
-The pathways weave the students through a lush secondary rainforest, home of a variety of medicinal plants, sloths, morpho butterflies and more.
+The pathways weave the students through the lush secondary rainforests, home to a variety of medicinal plants, sloths, morpho butterflies, and more.
 The site itself was a spiritual and commercial center for the surrounding indigenous communities.

 Your group will be able to view remaining tombs, petroglyphs, and an award-winning and still-functioning aqueduct.
 No one knows for sure why the indigenous evacuated this incredible site as it happened before the Spanish conquered the area.

 This evening, the host families yet again will host your group for a Celebratory Farewell Dinner.
 On the last evening of the program, students and adult chaperones will be thanked for their collaboration with the service project and for sharing the culture.
 The evening will be filled with dancing, thank you speeches, and tasty Costa Rican cuisine.

 Your group will pack up and, accompanied by your professional guides, will travel back to the San José International Airport for your flight back home.
 This ride will be a reflective one as each member recalls all of the new experiences and friendships made.

 Program Tuition for This 10-day 5th Grade Spanish Dual Language Program

 The program tuition is $2,700 per student for a minimum of 8 participants.
 The Group’s maximum number of participants is 16 students with 2 chaperones.
 With 8 fully-paying participants, one chaperone’s program tuition will be covered by Costa Rica Explorations.
 Depending on the decisions of the select parent group, the price may differ for traveling students and adults.